osrf/gazebo_tutorials/haptix_optitrack/tutorial.md

 If you see dots or big circles that don't correspond to your motion tracking objects, there may be infrared interference in the scene.
 Try removing or hiding metallic/shiny objects and blocking nearby sources of natural light.

-In Perspective View, figure out which spheres represent the monitor tracker.
+In Perspective View, figure out which spheres represent the spheres placed on your monitor.
 You can make it easier by taking the head and arm tracker outside of the view.
 Highlight then by clicking and dragging.

 [[file:files/selection.PNG|800px]]